yuburoll/printyl/README.md

 # printyl

-**Printyl** is MX keycaps which optimized for fdm printers, inspired on keywell(dactyl).
+**printyl** is MX keycaps which optimized for fdm printers, inspired on keywell(dactyl).
 Works best with MX switches.